 Litigating Medical Negligence Cases in Michigan

 The litigation proceedings involving a medical malpractice lawsuit are complex, lengthy, and have several phases which can allow for a settlement without trial as the process moves from inception to the end.
-Because of this, it is crucial to employ the services of a competent malpractice attorney at Cochran, Kroll & Associates, P.C. who will guide you towards a fair settlement or represent you at a trial in your medical negligence cases.
+Because of this, it is crucial to employ the services of a competent malpractice attorney at Cochran, Kroll & Associates, P.C. who can guide you toward a fair settlement or represent you at a trial in your medical negligence cases.

-In addition, the patient must also be able to prove here was an injury directly related to the negligence.
-If connection cannot be established, then the lawsuit will have no grounds and you will not have a medical malpractice claim.
+In addition, the patient must also be able to prove there was an injury directly related to the negligence.
+If a connection cannot be established, then the lawsuit will have no grounds and you will not have a medical malpractice claim.
 As a result, litigation means more than just going to trial.
 There are steps to be taken before the lawsuit is even filed.

 First Steps and Before the Lawsuit